pji/yadr/docs/dice_notation.rst

     which proved complex.
 Pool operators seemed easier to implement and understand, if occasionally more verbose.

-The operators that act on dice pools and return a dice pool are as
+Pool operators interact with or change a pool or its members.
+They are defined as follows:
-follows:

 P pa y (pool keep above):
     For a given pool P, remove all members with a value below y.
 For